 Day 3: Discard Day

 To keep from having sourdough starter overflowing your jar, you will need to discard half of it.
 Trust me here, you don’t want to keep doubling your starter.
 It feels wasteful but its necessary.
-Composting is a great way to repurpose the discards and is what I do whenever I need to boost my starter after a long hiatus in the back of my fridge.
-Discard 1/2 of your starter.
-I just eyeball this but if you are weighing your ingredients, discard 50 grams.

 If you see action today don’t get too excited.
 There is a battle going on in your jar between good and bad bacteria and yeast and you need to complete the whole 7 days to give the good bacteria a chance to win that fight.

-Just like Day 2, add 1/4 (25g) All Purpose flour (Rye or Wheat), and 1/8 cup (25grams) Distilled water.
-Vigorously Stir, Cover and set aside.
+Just like Day 2, add 1/4 cup (25g) All Purpose flour, and 1/8 cup (25grams) distilled water.
+Vigorously stir, cover and set aside.

 Day 4, 5, 6, and 7: Discard and Replenish

 By day 7 you should have a pretty good starter going.
-At this point most starters aren’t quite mature enough to really give you a good bread rise.
+However, at this point most starters aren’t quite mature enough to really give you a good bread rise.
 This will happen closer to day 14.
-However, there is no need to waste all that starter discard anymore.
-Your good bacteria and yeast have now won enough of the battle to produce some desired rise in other sourdough foods.
-For ideas that use up your discard check out my No-Fuss Sourdough Discard Pancakes.
-My kids get so excited when I make these.

 Low Maintenance Storage